AY2526S1-CS2103-F12-1/tp/docs/DeveloperGuide.md

 </box>

 ### Team ID Generation

 Team IDs follow the format `T####` where # represents a digit (e.g., `T0001`, `T0042`).

-#### Implementation Details:
+#### Implementation Details
-1. `CreateTeamCommand` maintains a static nextId counter that persists across command executions
+1. `CreateTeamCommand` maintains a static nextId counter that persists across command executions.
-2. During `LogicManager` initialization, the counter is set to one greater than the highest existing team ID
+2. During `LogicManager` initialization, the counter is set to one greater than the highest existing team ID.
-3. Each new team receives the current nextId value, which is then incremented
+3. Each new team receives the current nextId value, which is then incremented.

 #### Sequence Diagram